Bridle: Harness bridles

 Bridles used for driving horses have some differences from most riding bridles.
 The most visible difference is that they usually include partial eye coverings called blinders, blinkers or winkers that restrict the horse's peripheral vision.
 They are stitched into the cheekpieces of a driving bridle and sometimes bear a monogram or badge.
 Winkers may be square, dee-shaped, hatchet-shaped, or round, and are adjusted to fit clear of the center of the horse's eye.

 The noseband is fitted into the bridle so has a certain amount of action, and is not on a separate headstall (also called sliphead) as is a cavesson.
 Harness bridles may feature a fancy browband, rosettes, and other ornamentation.
-An overcheck or sidecheck are sometimes used to control a horse's head carriage and may be used in conjunction with an overcheck bit.
+An overcheck or bearing reins are sometimes used to control a horse's head carriage and may be used in conjunction with an overcheck bit.

 The Liverpool curb bit is most commonly used for carriage driving.
 The reins can be attached in any of the three slots along the shanks, resulting in a snaffle or curb action as required.
 Wilson snaffle bits are commonly used with trade turnouts.
 These bits have four rings so that the inner two rings may be attached to the cheek pieces and the outer pair to the reins.
 This arrangement is designed to prevent rein pressure interfering with the position of the winkers.
 Other styles of bits are used for harness racing, fine harness, and coach driving.